MohammadMaftoun/Generative-AI-in-Healthcare/README.md

 # Contributing

 We welcome contributions from developers, researchers, healthcare professionals, and ethicists.
-If you have insights, code samples, or resources to share, please submit a pull request or open an issue to start a discussion.
+If you have insights, code samples, or resources to share, please submit a pull request or open a topic to start a discussion.